naturalis/HTS-barcode-checker/README.md

 	-bd <database>, --BLAST_database <database>
 		BLAST database to use (optional, default=nt)

+	-lb, --local_blast
+		blast using a local database (uses the ncbi-blast+ tool, this needs to installed separately)

 	-mb, --megablast
 		use megablast, can only be used in combination with blastn (optional)